-- Professional installation now available
+- Professional installation is now available

 1. Sloped CBU Mailbox Roof

 At first glance, CBU mailboxes may appear to have a flat roof.
-Yet, unlike its predecessor, the roof of the new USPS approved CBU mailbox (regardless of the specific model) has been engineered with a slight slope.
+Yet, unlike its predecessor, the roof of the new USPS-approved CBU mailbox (regardless of the specific model) has been engineered with a slight slope.
 This allows rainwater to sheet off the rear of the CBU mailbox roof surface.
 The mailbox design engineers also added a clever drip edge to the front of the CBU mailbox roof.
 The drip edge helps to protect the tenant mail slots from possible dripping rainwater.
 In fact, the combination of a rear-sloping roof and a front drip-edge helps to prevent rainwater from dripping when the tenant or mail carrier opens the mailbox doors.

-2. High Security Cluster Mailboxes
+2. High-Security Cluster Mailboxes

 3. Protective Powder Coat Finish

-Another of the improved Florence CBU mailboxes features is a tough protective powder coat finish.
+Another of the improved Florence CBU mailbox features is a tough protective powder coat finish.
 The CBU mailbox powder coating provides protection against all kinds of poor weather conditions.
 It’s also highly scratch resistant and helps to minimize the effects of graffiti and vandalism.